Getting a jury service notice

 What happens next

-If your questionnaire answers show you’re eligible and available to serve on a jury, or your request for excusal is denied, your name will go into a second ballot.
+If your questionnaire responses show you’re eligible and available to serve on a jury, or your request for excusal is denied, your name will go into a second selection.

-If your name is randomly selected in the second ballot, you’ll receive a summons.
+If your name is randomly selected in the second selection, you’ll receive a summons.
 Find out more about getting a summons for jury service.

-If you don’t hear anything more by the date in your ‘Notice to prospective juror’ (usually 2–3 weeks after the due date), you can assume your name was not selected in the second ballot—or your application for excusal was accepted—and you’re not needed for that round of jury service.
+If you don’t hear anything more by the jury service commencement date in your ‘Notice to prospective juror’, you can assume your name was not selected in the second selection — and you’re not needed for that round of jury service.